jenkinsci/electricflow-plugin/README.md

 ```
 ## Running pipelines in CloudBees CD/RO

-The CloudBees plugin allows you to run pipelines in CloudBees CD.
+The CloudBees CD/RO Native Jenkins plugin allows you to run pipelines in CloudBees CD.

 To set up this post-build action:
 1. Navigate to your job's **Configuration** > **Post-build Actions** menu.